svennd/blog/blog/2016-02-11-heres-why-you-might-buy-a-chromebook.md

 > The latest Chromebook is Cheap, but low-performing

-They are cheap alright, I can buy [locally from 250 euro][3], if I search online I can go as low as [150 dollar][4].
+They are cheap alright, I can buy [locally from 250 euro][3], if I search online I can go as low as 150 dollar.
 That is clearly a win right ?
 But low-performing, well, I felt pretty much the other way around, when I first started using Chrome OS, I had the feeling the OS was waiting for me, rather then the other way around.

 I work close to informatics and when I say I use allot of tabs, its rather relative (they have open 50+ tabs), the reference CNET article about [Lenovo IdeaPad 100s][5] shows as low as 8 tabs open and already the machine is lagging.
 This is not in line what with most Chrome OS users see, I normally have open around 10-15 tabs, including _spotify, gmail, facebook_ and some other sites that require les resources compared to those, however no matter what use case, I never noticed lag...
 I can't find any way to create lag on this machine...  and this machine "only" has 2GB/Intel Celeron 2955U.
 Now I'm not sure how that [compares to the N2840][6] reviewed there, but sure we aren't shooting at windows 10 cause it runs slow on that xp machine you had 10 years back ?
 From what I can see the Lenovo ideapad 100s Chromebook is definitely on the low-end spectrum, but then again, not everyone needs 50 tabs open.